Cristian Zorzi

-Cristian Zorzi (born 14 August 1972 in Cavalese, Trentino) is an Italian former cross-country skier who excelled at sprint ski races.
+Cristian Zorzi (born 14 August 1972) is an Italian former cross-country skier who excelled at sprint ski races.
 He is nicknamed Zorro, for his exuberant character.

 Biography

 Zorzi's first major success was at the 2000 Cross-Country Skiing World Cup, where he finished in second place.
 At the 2002 Winter Olympics in Salt Lake City, he won a silver medal in the 4 × 10 km relay and a bronze in the individual sprint.

 At the 2006 Winter Olympics in Turin, he was the anchor on the Italian 4 × 10 km relay team that won the gold medal in those games.

 Zorzi won two medals at the FIS Nordic World Ski Championships; a gold medal in the team sprint in 2007 and a silver in the individual sprint in 2001.
 He has also finished second in the 2000–01 Sprint World Cup, which he followed up with a third place in the following 2001–02 season.